Grabs you from the get go and keeps you on the edge of your seat!

 An ordinary girl becomes an extraordinary woman just one step from ruin, the Sheryl Landing story.

-Two-Time Award Winner for Christian Fiction
+3-Time Award Winner for Christian Fiction

 Will Clay Austin reach for the loving light of God in time to be saved from the Deceiver’s steely grip?